-The laws and policies can add complexity, but their end goal is the same-to ensure a person's sensitive health information remains private.
+The laws and policies can add complexity, but their end goal is the same-to ensure a person's sensitive health information remains private, while keeping the bar low for patients to access their information.

-Janet Mohlenhoff, RHIA, CCS, is the manager of health information services at Richmond University Medical Center based in Staten Island, NY.
+Janet Mohlenhoff, MPA, RHIA, CCS, is the manager of health information services at Richmond University Medical Center based in Staten Island, NY.
 Her department is in charge of fulfilling records request.